DanaG314/simon-game/README.md

 1. Press the `START` button.
 2. Simon will play his sequence.
 3. Choose the same pattern as Simon by clicking on the correct pads.
-4. If your sequence matches Simon's sequence `NEXT ROUND` start, the process will repeat but with another color added this time.
+4. If your sequence matches Simon's sequence `NEXT ROUND` starts, the process will repeat but with another color added this time.
 5. If incorrect press the `RESET` button to reset the game, and then press `START` to play again.

 </details>